Lenislaw/phone_shop/README.md

 In root folder add your environment variables in .env (MongoDB link and PayPalClientId) Run app in development mode from root folder

+When yout MongoDB connected you can import example products from backend/data/producs.js and example users from backend/data/users.js

+$ npm run data:import

+or

+To delete all data

+$ npm run data:destroy

+Run app in development mode

 $ npm run dev

 ### Futures